-Seeking Research Assistant (RA) Positions for Fall 2018
+Seeking Research Assistant (RA) Positions for Winter 2019

 Are you a motivated psychology major?
 Do you need to build your resume before applying to graduate school, or are you interested in immersing yourself in the research process?
 If you answered yes to any of the questions above, the Posttraumatic Growth (PTG) Lab may be a good fit for you!
 Dr. Taku’s research concentrates on the phenomenon of PTG, psychological growth that emerges as a result of struggling with a major life crisis.
-The PTG Lab is currently looking for one or two additional research assistants to begin in the Fall 2018 semester.
-March 23 is the deadline for the Fall 2018 semester applications.
-Applications for winter 2019 semester will be open in September, 2018.
+The PTG Lab is currently looking for one or two additional research assistants to begin in the Winter 2019 semester.
+November 1 is the deadline for the Winter 2019 semester applications.
+Applications for Fall 2019 semester will be open in January, 2019.

 Being a member in the PTG lab will require the student to: